davidmalcolm/texi2rst/output/pragmas-accepted-by-gcc.rst

 ``#pragma``GCC supports several types of pragmas, primarily in order to compile code originally written for other compilers.
-Note that in general we do not recommend the use of pragmas; Function Attributes, for further explanation.
+Note that in general we do not recommend the use of pragmas; See :ref:`function-attributes`, for further explanation.

 .. toctree::